-Sub-ohm vaping, or simply sub-ohming, has definitely become the holy grail for cloud chasers.
+What is sub ohm vaping?
+Well, sub-ohm vaping, or simply sub-ohming, has definitely become the holy grail style of vaping for cloud chasers.
 However, there are still several misconceptions about it because of insufficient information.
 Many new and even intermediate vapers don’t know exactly what sub-ohm vaping is or how it works.
 So, here’s a comprehensive guide to help answer any of the questions you might have.

-Before we delve into what is sub-ohm vaping, let’s try to understand why you would want to try sub-ohm vaping in the first place.
+Before we delve into sub-ohm meaning in terms of vaping, let’s try to understand why you would want to try sub-ohm vaping in the first place.
 Well, the answer is quite simple: better flavor and bigger clouds.
 This is the main difference between sub ohm vaping vs regular vaping.

 Sub-ohm vape mods produce bigger and thicker clouds as compared to regular mods.
 Because there is so much more vapor, the vape liquid used for sub ohm atomizers tends to have less nicotine than a standard e-cig.
 For example, sub-ohm e-juice is usually either 3mg or 6 mg and a higher vegetable glycerin (VG) concentration.
 More on that topic later.
 To dive deeper, let’s learn about Ohm’s Law.

-Understanding Ohm’s Law: What Does Sub Ohm Mean?
+Understanding Ohm’s Law: What Does Sub Ohm Mean in vape terms?

 Even if you’re not a scientific aficionado or physics enthusiast, with patience and a willingness to learn, anyone can understand the basics of Ohm’s Law.
 So, please just bear with us as we briefly explain Ohm’s Law.